 All states have laws that call for any arrested DUI driver to submit to a blood, urine, or breath test to reveal his or her blood alcohol level or the type and quantity of drugs in the driver’s system.
 Because driving on a state’s highways is a “privilege” and not a protected legal right, this type of denial of the right to drive has survived legal attacks on its constitutionality.

-What happens after a DUI refusal to be tested?
+What happens after a DUI refusal to test?
 Implied consent laws have been used in Georgia for over 60 years.
 Since their inception, ALS (administrative license suspension) laws allowed a person to file an appeal and challenge the legitimacy of the implied consent civil action.

 This option remains one of two choices for a driver accused of refusing post-arrest forensic testing.
 Once you retain legal counsel, he or she will either file the appeal within 30 days and will request a hearing with an administrative law judge or direct you on how to obtain an IID permit at a DDS GA office to install the IID on one vehicle.

-The penalties of a 1st offense DUI are not too onerous.
-The court will order payment of a $300 to $1000 fine plus surcharges, 24 hours in jail, 40 hours community service, alcohol and drug dependency evaluation, DUI classes (risk reduction), license suspension.
+The penalties for a 1st offense DUI are not too onerous.
+The court will order payment of a $300 to $1000 fine plus surcharges, 24 hours in jail, 40 hours of community service, alcohol and drug dependency evaluation, DUI classes (risk reduction), and license suspension.

-Many very stringent rules apply to use of such an IID, including a mandate that the device must remain on one vehicle for a full year, even if your DUI attorneys get the criminal case dismissed.
+Many very stringent rules apply to the use of such an IID, including a mandate that the device must remain on one vehicle for a full year, even if your DUI attorneys get the criminal case dismissed.
 The law does not permit a driver to get two interlocks for different vehicles.
-Plus, a new traffic violation can cause loss of all right to drive.
+Plus, a new traffic violation can cause the loss of all rights to drive.

-A 2nd DUI conviction carries all the requirements of a first offense DUI, including driver’s license suspension for 36 months, 24 hours of jail time, attend risk reduction program (DUI school), surrender all license plates on every motor vehicle titled in the driver’s name, perform a minimum of 240 hours of community service, pay a fine amount of $600 to $1,000 plus surcharges, pay for publication of a notice about your arrest, with your mugshot and a summary of the terms of your conviction in the local newspaper.
+A 2nd DUI conviction carries all the requirements of a first offense DUI, including driver’s license suspension for 36 months, 24 hours of jail time, attending a risk reduction program (DUI school), surrendering all license plates on every motor vehicle titled in the driver’s name, perform a minimum of 240 hours of community service, pay a fine amount of $600 to $1,000 plus surcharges, pay for the publication of notice about your arrest, with your mugshot and a summary of the terms of your conviction in the local newspaper.

 So long as the convicted driver has completed or is enrolled in risk reduction and stays totally suspended for 120 days, plus is in alcohol and drug treatment, he or she can seek an interlock-restricted license (called a limited driving permit).
 To regain license reinstatement early, under this plan, the person must pay to install and maintain an ignition interlock device for not less than a full 12-month period.